Grounded Relational Inference: Domain Knowledge Driven Explainable Autonomous Driving: Experiments

 The reward function for yielding is defined as:

 The feature $g_\mathrm{dist}$ is defined in Eqn. (\ref{eqn:fdist}).
 The other feature $g_\mathrm{yield}$ suggests an appropriate spatial headway for yielding:

-The suggested headway is set to be a constant value, $\Delta x^{\mathrm{yield}}$, when the other vehicle is merging, and switches to $\Delta x^{\mathrm{IDM},t}_{i,j}$ once the merging vehicle enters into the same lane, where its behavior becomes consistent with car following.
-We follow \cite{sun2018probabilistic} to adopt different reward functions depending on the lanes where the vehicles are located.
+The suggested headway is set to be a constant value, $\Delta x^{\mathrm{yield}}$, when the other vehicle is merging, and switches to $\Delta x^{\mathrm{IDM},t}_{i,j}$ once the merging vehicle enters into the same lane, where its behavior becomes consistent with car-following.
+We follow~\cite{sun2018probabilistic} to adopt different reward functions depending on the lanes where the vehicles are located.
 Merging occurs during a short period of time.
-Therefore, we assume the driver sets a fixed short-term goal distance as in \cite{sun2018probabilistic} and then transits to following behavior afterwards.
+Therefore, we assume the driver sets a fixed short-term goal distance as in~\cite{sun2018probabilistic} and then transits to the following behavior afterward.

 The reward function for cutting-in is quite similar:

 where the features are defined as in Eqn. (\ref{eqn:fdist}) and Eqn. (\ref{eqn:fgoal}), but with the input arguments switched, because the merging vehicle should stay in front of the yielding one.